CBroemse/SimilaritYWriter20/README.md

 # SimilaritYWriter20
 ## Plot graphs writing to wxmaxima

-A function that can compare any two lists:
+A function that can compare any two lists, The aim is to find the most general rules that can 'maybe' help my understanding.

 four lines of thought